bikeshaving/crank/website/guides/02-elements.md

 console.log(el.props); // {id: "my-id", "class": "my-class"}
 ```

 We call this object the *props* object, short for “properties.”
 The value of each prop is a string if the string-like syntax is used (`key="value"`), or it can be an interpolated JavaScript expression by placing the value in curly brackets (`key={value}`).
-You can use props to “pass” values into host and component elements, similar to how we “pass” arguments into functions when invoking them.
+You can use props to “pass” values into host and component elements, similar to how you “pass” arguments into functions when invoking them.

 If you already have an object that you want to use as props, you can use the special JSX `...` syntax to “spread” it into an element.
 This works similarly to [ES6 spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).